mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 import SaytvChat
 ```

-## Firebase
+## Push notifications
 The class that handles all the push notification behavior is `PushComponent`.
-We assume you already have the **firebase configured**.
+We assume you already have the **push configured**.

 You need to instantiate the class and use the next methods in the **AppDelegate.swift**: